MarinaDomingas/writing-samples/samples.md

 - I wrote the text and created the visual.
 - The project manager of this project reviewed the text.
 - I had the “Proposal Agreement” and I attended a in-person meeting with all the partners where they explained the project in detail.
-- Writing this text took me about 2hours.
+- Writing this text took me about 2 hours.